jambonz/jambonz-docs/docs/installing.md

 - your mysql and redis server hosts,
 - your AWS access key, secret access key, and region
 - your mysql and freeswitch passwords, if different than below
+- the IP address of the SBC on the internal network,
-- your internal network cidr, and
+- the network CIDR of the internal network, and
 - if you have installed under a user other than 'admin' make sure to update the file paths accordingly (e.g. in the properties below such as 'cwd', 'out_file' etc).

 ```js